total-typescript/total-typescript-book/book-content/book.md

 # 01. Kickstart Your TypeScript Setup

-Before diving into TypeScript, let's take a moment to talk about its foundation— JavaScript.
+Before diving into TypeScript, let's take a moment to talk about its foundation — JavaScript.

-The JavaScript ecosystem is massive, and with good reason.
-Since its birth in 1995, it has been the language of the internet.

 JavaScript is the language that makes web pages interactive.
 Any modern website will utilize some amount of it.
 And the more complex the site, the more complex the JavaScript.

 But, unlike other coding languages, JavaScript was not built for building complex systems.

-If you were building JavaScript apps in the 2000’s, you were often having a bad time.
+If you were building JavaScript apps in the 2000's, you were often having a bad time.
 Your IDE (integrated development environment) was lacking basic features.
 Autocomplete.
 Inline errors.
 There was no way to know if you were passing the right arguments to the right function.
 As users began demanding more complex experiences online, this made working with JavaScript a nightmare.

 This was especially true for refactoring code.
 If you had to change a function signature, you had to manually find and update every place that function was called throughout your entire codebase.
-This could take hours, and with no guarantee that you’d fixed everything before you pushed to production.
+This could take hours, and with no guarantee that you'd fixed everything before you pushed to production.

-## TypeScript’s Beginnings
+## TypeScript's Beginnings

 As limitations like these became more apparent, developers started looking for a better way to write JavaScript.